erilill/TV-MVP/README.md

 using the time-varying covariance matrix, and `predict_portfolio` which implements an out of sample prediction of the portfolio.

+Note that these functions expect log returns and log risk free rates.

 ``` r
 mvp_result <- rolling_time_varying_mvp(
   returns        = returns,